Styles and Themes

 For this example, create a new blank dashboard.

-Go to the toolbar, click Components, and then click Button.
+On the toolbar, click Components, and then click Button.
 A button component is added to your view.

 With the button selected on the canvas, click Properties and then click Look in order to change the appearance of the button.
 Scroll down to see the Rest-related properties and change a couple of them.

-Go to the toolbar, click Styles, and then click Save Style.
+On the toolbar, click Styles, and then click Save Style.

 In the Save File dialog, select a folder location and enter a file name for the style.